jzanetti/shiny_aws/doc/source/Base_AMI.rst

 Base AMI
 =============

 We can create a base AMI to include all the necessary dependancies.
-An simple script ``etc/scripts/create_base.py`` is provided to create the base image.
+Two simple scripts ``etc/scripts/create_base.py`` and ``etc/scripts/create_ami.py`` are provided to create the base image.

 .. note::